mweerts/42-projects/common-core/ft_transcendence/README.md

   - Implement a complete 2FA (1pt, jfranco)
   - A gamification system to reward users for their actions (1pt, llebugle)

 **Justification:** Each module chosen for pedagogical value, technical challenge, and user experience.
-Custom modules (blockchain, achievements) highlight innovation.

 ---